JamesMackman/titan-golf/README.md

 1. **Home Page**: The website features an informative homepage with a welcome message, stunning visuals of the golf course, and quick links to other sections.

-2. **Facilities**: Explore our golf course, driving range, putting green, and clubhouse through images and descriptions.
+2. **Facilities**: The facilities page allows users to explore the driving range, putting green, and clubhouse through images and descriptions.

-3. **Course Information**: Get detailed information about our golf course, including scorecards, hole descriptions, and video tours.
+3. **Course Information**: Users are able to get information about the golf course, including scorecards and video tours.

-4. **Contact Us**: Reach out to us via email or phone for inquiries, assistance with membership applications, or any questions you may have.
+4. **Contact Information**: There are two options to find contact information on the website, through the footer and through the membershp page.
+They are easy to find to allow for very good user accessibility.

 5. **Responsive Design**: The website is designed to work seamlessly on various screen sizes, including mobile devices and desktops.

-6. **Google Fonts**: We use Google Fonts to enhance the typography and overall visual appeal of the site.
+6. **Google Fonts**: Google Fonts were used to enhance the typography and overall visual appeal of the site.

 ### Existing features